sodascience/metasyn/docs/source/quick_start.rst

-Saving and Loading the MetaFrame
+Saving and loading the MetaFrame
 --------------------------------

 The MetaFrame can be saved to a JSON file for future use, to do so we use the :func:`~metasyn.metaframe.MetaFrame.save` method on the MetaFrame (which in our case is named ``mf``), and pass in the desired filepath as a parameter.
 The following code saves the MetaFrame to a JSON file named "saved_metaframe.json":